azelarce14/Scholar-Seek/INFINITY_FREE_SETUP.md

    - **Password**: your-password
 4. Click **Connect**

-## 5. Upload Your Files
+## 5. Upload Your Files from GitHub
 1. In FileZilla left panel (Local), navigate to: `c:\xampp\htdocs\scholarseek\`
 2. In FileZilla right panel (Remote), navigate to: `/htdocs/`
-3. Select all files and folders
+3. Select all files and folders (Ctrl+A)
 4. Right-click → **Upload**
-5. Wait for upload to complete
+5. Wait for upload to complete (should be faster since files are already compressed)

 ## 6. Set File Permissions
 1. In FileZilla right panel, right-click on **uploads** folder